musabgelisgen/RushHour/README.md

 ====

-Rush Hour is your favourite game for killing time with friends.
+Rush Hour is your favorite game for killing time with friends.

 Rush Hour is an Open Source (Apache 2), Distributed game.

-There already exists a game in reality, [but RushHour fills a gap, it is the ultimate version that could be played whenever you have your PC with you]().
+There already exists a game in reality, [but RushHour fills a gap, it is the ultimate version that could be played whenever you have your PC with you](#).

 Compatibility